 Client Populations

-Working with higher-risk client populations - children, individuals with severe mental illness, forensic clients, or those involved in Family Court proceedings - carries elevated risk compared to working with general adult populations on mild to moderate conditions.
+Treating children, forensic clients, people with severe mental illness, or individuals involved in Family Court proceedings carries elevated exposure compared to working with general adult populations on mild-to-moderate conditions.

 Real-World Insurance Scenarios for Psychologists

-These common scenarios illustrate why the right insurance matters for psychology practices.
+These scenarios illustrate why appropriate insurance matters for psychology practices.

 Client Alleges Misdiagnosis and Inappropriate Treatment

-A client claims you misdiagnosed their condition as adjustment disorder when they were actually experiencing a major depressive episode with psychotic features.
-They allege your treatment approach was inappropriate, resulting in a significant worsening of their condition and a hospital admission.
+A client claims you diagnosed their condition as an adjustment disorder when they were actually experiencing a major depressive episode with psychotic features.
+They allege your treatment approach worsened their condition, resulting in hospitalisation.

-• Professional indemnity covers the client's negligence claim against you, including any compensation for harm suffered
+• Professional indemnity covers the client's negligence claim, including any compensation awarded for harm suffered

-• The Health and Disability Commissioner may also investigate the complaint, adding further legal and professional costs
+• AHPRA may also investigate the complaint, adding further legal and professional costs

-• Without insurance, you would be personally liable for the full claim amount plus your own legal representation
+• Without cover, you would be personally liable for the entire claim amount plus your own legal representation

 Breach of Client Confidentiality

-A former client discovers that their clinical records were inadvertently disclosed to a third party - for example, through a misdirected email containing session notes, or through inadequate security on your practice management system.
+Clinical records for a former client are inadvertently disclosed to a third party - through a misdirected email containing session notes, or through inadequate security on your practice management system.

-• The Office of the Privacy Commissioner must be notified of notifiable privacy breaches under the Privacy Act 2020
+• The Office of the Australian Information Commissioner must be notified of eligible breaches under the Notifiable Data Breaches scheme

-• Breaches of the Health Information Privacy Code 2020 carry additional regulatory consequences for health practitioners
+• Breaches of health information carry additional regulatory consequences and reputational harm for psychologists

 Failure to Adequately Assess Suicide Risk

 A client with suicidal ideation takes their own life.
-The client's family alleges that your risk assessment was inadequate and that you failed to take appropriate steps, such as contacting crisis services or implementing a safety plan.
+The family alleges your risk assessment was inadequate and that you failed to implement appropriate safety measures or involve crisis services.

-• Professional indemnity covers the legal defence and any liability arising from the claim of professional negligence
+• Professional indemnity covers the legal defence and any liability arising from the allegation of clinical negligence

-• Claims involving client death are among the most serious a psychologist can face, with potential damages exceeding $500,000
+• Claims involving client death rank among the most serious a psychologist can face, with potential damages exceeding $500,000

-• The Psychologists Board and the HDC may both conduct investigations, requiring separate legal representation at each stage
+• The Psychology Board of Australia and AHPRA may both conduct investigations, requiring separate legal representation

-A client lodges a complaint with the HDC alleging that you failed to obtain informed consent before commencing a particular therapeutic intervention, or that you maintained an inappropriate dual relationship.
+A client lodges a complaint with AHPRA alleging that you failed to obtain informed consent before commencing a particular therapeutic intervention, or that you maintained an inappropriate dual relationship.

-• Professional indemnity typically covers legal representation costs during HDC investigations and any subsequent disciplinary proceedings
+• Professional indemnity typically covers legal representation costs throughout AHPRA investigations and any subsequent tribunal proceedings

-• HDC investigations can take 12 - 18 months and require extensive documentation and legal support throughout
+• AHPRA investigations can extend over 12 to 18 months and demand extensive documentation and legal support

 • Even if the complaint is not upheld, the process is time-consuming and stressful, and legal costs can be substantial